 If you are trying to get out of debt, the #1 tip we can give you is to commit 110% to actually doing it.
 For years we were just chipping away at our student loan debt and kept telling ourselves it would disappear eventually.
 Once we finally make the decision to become debt-free and committed ourselves to it, we were able to pay off $25,000 of debt in under five months.
 Decide to get out of debt and don’t waver until it’s gone.

 Jeff Proctor from Breaking The One Percent and Dollar Sprout

 My number one tip for getting out of debt is to stop getting into more debt.
 It sounds simple, but I’ve seen so many people wait until they have the “perfect plan” to get out of debt before they stop using their credit cards.
 You don’t need to have everything figured out at the beginning – but do everything you can to stop making the problem worse!
 Once you’ve got the problem contained, then it’s time to start tackling each debt one payment at a time.

 Sara from Gathering Dreams

-Decide what’s important for you in life: set a realistic financial goal, work out when you want to reach it and break down how much money you need to set aside each month to get there.
+Decide what’s important for you in life: set a realistic financial goal, work out when you want to reach it, and break down how much money you need to set aside each month to get there.
 By understanding how much you need every month, you can make your goal more achievable (thinking about saving $500 a month for five years is less daunting than thinking of setting aside $30,000).

-Then do everything you can to get there: this includes asking for a raise at work, start a side hustle, save more on the big things like housing and bills.
+Then do everything you can to get there: this includes asking for a raise at work, starting a side hustle, save more on the big things like housing and bills.
 Your goal is what is going to drive you and help you to get out of debt more than anything else!